tgw4uiuc/CourseProject/MeTA_tutorial.md

 - Chromebook
 - Ubuntu 20.04 LTS
 - CentOS 8.2.2004
-- and also some general editing and reordering.
+- And also added the icu4c and xlocale.h info to the "Generic Setup Notes" as well as some general editing and reordering.
 - The rest was created by the previous tutorial author(s).
 ```